sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 Therefore, no assumption will be made that suppression is caused by low counts, privacy rules, or another specific factor unless confirmed by CIHI documentation.

+### Performance Comparison and Trend Metadata

+- Performance Comparison and Performance Trend are populated only for the most recent fiscal year (2024–2025) in the Ontario corporation-level subset.
+- Performance Comparison is available for 63 of 64 corporations.
+- The only corporation without a comparison is Weeneebayko Area Health Authority, whose 2024–2025 P90 value is suppressed.
+- Performance Trend is available for 59 of 64 corporations.
+- The five corporations without a trend classification are the same five corporations with at least one suppressed P90 observation during the five-year period.
+- Trend classifications should therefore be interpreted cautiously for organizations with incomplete longitudinal data.

 ### Methodological Considerations

 CIHI notes that coverage in the National Ambulatory Care Reporting System (NACRS) can change over time as additional jurisdictions participate.